 Once successfully completing the above steps, the student collaborates with the agency field instructor to confirm the agency orientation requirements, a starting date and weekly schedule.
 Students are advised to contact their field instructor no later than the week preceding the beginning of the placement to clarify when, where and with whom they will report for their first day of placement.
 Students negotiate a weekly/hourly schedule with their field instructor by the end of the first week in placement that accommodates their class schedule and the agency's needs or recommendations for their optimal educational experience in that setting.
 It is the student responsibility to maintain the agreed upon schedule.
-Most agencies that collaborate with the field program are open 8:00 am to 6:00 pm, Monday through Friday.
-However, there are times that an agency may need to utilize a student outside of the set schedules, i.e., special weekend or night events.
-It is dependent on the student and agency to work out a schedule that best meets the needs of both entities.
-Students are made aware of these commitments in their field advising appointments and orientation.

 It is recognized there may be exceptions to the process outlined above based on student or organizational needs.
 The process as outlined is not intended to rule out viable field placement options that meet the CSWE standards.
 For example, it is not unusual for a student to identify a viable placement agency that has never applied for approval as a field agency and request a placement there.
-In such cases the agency must complete the application process, be evaluated, and approved as an eligible field agency by the director of field education.
+In such cases the agency must complete the application process, be evaluated, and approved as an eligible field agency.
 The agency will be provided consultation by a field faculty member during their application process.